Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Profiles Following Switch

-The profiles following switch is deisgned to filter the profiles to only ones the currently logged in user is following.
+The profiles following switch is designed to filter the profiles to only ones the currently logged in user is following.
 All profiles will show if the switch is not selected.

 If the user is not logged in the switch will not appear.